MakeAWishFoundation/SwiftyMocky/guides/Overview.md

 - verify, whether a method was called on mock or not
 - check method invocations with specified attributes

+## Installation and Setup

+From version 3.3.0 we are providing SwiftyMocky CLI.

+It will help you setup **Mockfile**, and verify current setup.

 ## Usage